CodingKao/reading-note/code-102/Class3.md

 >Version Control is a system that allows you to revisit various versions of a file or set of files by recording changes.
 Through version control, one can revert a file or project to a previous version, track modifications and modifying individuals, and compare changes.
 By utilizing a Version Control System (VCS), mistakes with files can easily be rectified

 **What is cloning in Git?**
-?You can also create a copy of an existing Git repository from a particular server by using the clone command with a repository’s URL
+>You can also create a copy of an existing Git repository from a particular server by using the clone command with a repository’s URL
 By cloning the file, you have copied all versions of all files for a project.
 This command leads to the creation of a directory called “test,” with an initialized .git directory inside it, which has copies of all versions of all files for the specified project.
 The command also automatically checks out — or retrieves for editing — a copy of the newest version of the project.

 **What is the command to track and stage files?**